IvLabs/person_following_bot/README.md

 # Person Following Robot
+* This Repository will be updated once I receive updates on my submission for a research conference*
 # Overview:
 This is a deep learning based robot which follows a person in dynamic environment.
 Currrently I am usign a Turtle-bot which is an easy to use robotic development platform.